tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > life itself will slowly create this equilibrium in a new social and economic organization.
 (p.
 269)

-- **Progress**
-- **High Universal Morality**
-- **Purified Forms**
-> Conventional morality, however, is not the pure expression of high universal morality.
-> Just as in the figurative work of art, purely plastic expression is not only confused but distorted,
-> so in life conventional morality is confused and distored by enclosing itself within its various forms.
-(p.
-270)

-- **Progress**
-- **High Universal Morality**
-> What high universal morality - which is an expression of human evolution - requires is
-> precisely *the same thing that life* - which is equally an expression of human evolution - demands.
-(p.
-270)

-- **Progress**
-- **Liberty**
-- **High Universal Morality**
-> High universal morality missed its goal because of the limited understanding of men, whose very nature must oppose it.
-> This is very logical because high universal morality is not the essential expression of the culture of the past,
-> which is characterized as the culture of particular form.
-> Despite the fact that high universal morality could not be realized, men nevertheless sought to impose it in the
-> form of conventional morality.
-> Thus arose all the hypocritical and corrupt conditions for which life has been the scene.
-(p.
-270)

 - **General/Best**
 - **Progress**